|

 another."
 The Earth friends all looked blank.
 "Défier…

-challenge.
-Such as might happen if Éric does not accept The Doctor
+challenge - such as might happen if Éric does not accept The Doctor

 as Dominique's chosen husband."

-"They play 'Bâton Haut'?"
+“They play ‘Bâton Haute’?”
 Wyn asked.

 "No, in that case they would fight with double ended bâtons